 Sort Code: 30-91-92

-Failing that, you may make payment in Cash at the time of the appointment – no cheques please.
+Failing that, you may make payment in Cash or bank card (credit or debit) at the time of the appointment.
+I do not accept cheques.

 Please note if you want to cancel the services, I will charge a reasonable fee for any work carried out by the time I am informed of the cancellation.